Breeding Location:

 General

-Caspian Tern: Large, stocky tern with pale gray upperparts and white underparts.
-Cap is black and may appear weakly crested; large bill is coral-red.
+Caspian Tern: Largest tern, stocky with pale gray upperparts and white underparts.
+Cap is black and may appear weakly crested; large bill is coral-red with a black tip.
 Undersides of primaries are gray.
 Tail is white, relatively short, and slightly forked; legs are black.
 Sexes are similar.
 Winter adult has dark streaked cap and white eye rings.
-Juvenile resembles winter adult but has gray chevrons on white back, dark gray legs, and orange bill.
+Juvenile resembles winter adult but has gray chevrons on white back, mainly white crown, dark gray legs, tail and primaries are dark gray; has a red-orange bill with a black tip.

 Range and Habitat